-Get quizzical with Bratislava’s quirky statues
+Get quizzical with Cumil and other quirky statues

 Peppered throughout Old Town, these few quirky—at times, borderline creepy—statues are sure to catch your eye and beg for a photo op.

 Some say he’s just a worker on break, others say he’s a creeper.
 Either way, snapping a shot of Cumil is bound to put a smile on your face!

 See the city from above at Bratislava Castle

 Let’s be perfectly honest: Bratislava Castle isn’t one of the most beautiful castles in Europe, or even Central Europe.
 That doesn’t mean you should give it a miss though!

-Occupying a strategic location over Old Town, Bratislava Castle serves up some incredible city vistas—even if its outward appearance looks more like a upside-down table than a former home to kings & queens.
+Occupying a strategic location over Old Town, the castle serves up some incredible city vistas—even if its outward appearance looks more like a upside-down table than a former home to kings & queens.

 Bratislava Castle is also home to the Museum of History, dedicated to Slovak history from medieval times to the modern day, and the Hradná Hviezda (The Castle Star), a restaurant/café serving up Slovak favourites with a view.

-Dig into Bratislava’s history Old Town Hall
+Dig into history at Old Town Hall

-Sitting on the main square of Old Town, Old Town Hall is one of the city’s loveliest buildings and a must-see for history buffs visiting Bratislava.
+Sitting on the main square of Old Town (Hlavne Namestie), Old Town Hall is one of the city’s loveliest buildings and a must-see for history buffs visiting Bratislava.

 Elsewhere in Old Town Hall, don’t miss a chance to catch one of the top things to see in Bratislava, a close-up glimpse of Old Town from above in the town hall’s clock tower.